 11 Volunteers in Training- Firefighters

 17 Support Group (four interested residents considering coming on board)

 On 3/12/21 we submitted our grant request to FEMA for the SAFER program funding for staffing.
 If awarded, which we are hopeful, the grant would provide the ability for us to fund six full time positions for round the clock staffing for the next 3-4 years.
 Awards will be announced in September 2021.

 We have also submitted three additional grants (2 regional, 1 District) to FEMA for various equipment.
 Regional grants have been requested with our sister districts for the purchase of new, state of the art breathing apparatus and updated mobile radios, portable radios and pagers.
 District equipment includes vehicle extrication equipment, a washing machine for contaminated safety gear and a replacement breathing air compressor.

 SSD/Strike Team Invoice Update:

 Attached is the latest update of invoices, breakdown of expenses and revenue generated by fire engine and SSD out of District fire deployments.
-We have recently received a payment for $90,321 for six incidents (SSD).
-The payment for the fire engine/crew deployments are all paid now (4 incidents).
-Only SSD related invoices and payments remain.
-I will continue to keep the Board updated each month as payments arrive.
-I do not anticipate all invoices to be paid until late June or July.
+I do not anticipate all invoices to be paid until late July or early August.

 The District is seeking volunteers of all types.
 If you have the desire to contribute your skills and talents to help your community, we have a place for you.
 Please visit our website, www.mfpd.us.